sum1won/summod/README.md

 (New Spell) Slumber: evo 8, N4, 1 gem, battlefield-wide, dam 30++++(sleep/stun), mr negates

-(New Spell) Incantantion of Morgan: alt 6, W1N2, Aoe 5, Liquid Body + Weapons of Sharpness
+(New Spell) Incantantion of Morgan: alt 6, W1N2, AoE 5, Liquid Body + Weapons of Sharpness

-(New Spell) Aegis of Niniane: ench 5, N3H1 Aoe 5, Mossbody + Elemental Resistance
+(New Spell) Aegis of Niniane: ench 5, N3H1 AoE 5, Mossbody + Elemental Resistance

-(New Spell) Cloak Of Ygraine: alt 3, A2N2, AoE 5, Luck + Twist Fate
+(New Spell) Cloak of Ygraine: alt 3, A2N2, AoE 5, Luck + Twist Fate

 (New Spell) Fortification of Isolde: ench 3, E1N2, AoE 5, Legions of Steel + Weapons of Sharpness